Publications

 In (EMMCVPR'13) we represented shapes by measures with indicator functions as densities, using the pseudo-Riemannian structure of the Wasserstein space of measures for modelling isometries and statistical variations.
 In this paper we provide a mathematical study of the shape measure representation and its relation to the contour description.
 It turns out that both representations are equivalent in the sense that the two corresponding manifolds are diffeomorphic.
 We claim that this can be used to combine the usefulness of the natural linear structures on indicator functions as well as on tangent-space approximations to contour manifolds for image processing tasks.

-Doctoral Thesis
+Doctoral Theses

 Bernhard Schmitzer: Isometry Invariant Shape Priors for Variational Image Segmentation, Universität Heidelberg (2014) [published version]